 Depending on how late your dinner runs and the day of the week, you might want to catch a show at the Boulder Theater in downtown Boulder (it regularly draws big-name artists, but also features special events, like dance shows and film fests).

-The Bohemian Biergarten, just across the street from the Hotel Boulderado, features great stand-up comedy Sunday evenings and beer in an authentically European atmosphere.
+The Bohemian Biergarten, just across the street from the Hotel Boulderado, features great stand-up comedy, karaoke and beer in an authentically European atmosphere.